yosephdev/book-dine/README.md

 ### Color Scheme
 The color scheme for the restaurant booking system will be inspired by the restaurant's branding and will aim to create a warm and inviting atmosphere.
 The primary colors will be a combination of earthy tones, such as browns and greens, with accents of gold or copper to add a touch of elegance.

-### Cabin Images
-The system will feature images of the restaurant's cabins or dining areas to give users a visual representation of the available spaces.
-These images will be high-quality and well-lit, showcasing the unique features and ambiance of each cabin.

 ## Wireframes

 Below are wireframe examples for different sections of the booking system: